Watts family: Reception

 The 1986 Christmas Day episode during which Den delivered Angie divorce papers is the highest rated airing of any British soap in television history, with more than 30 million viewers tuning in - over half of the British population.
 Den and Angie became perennial favourites of audiences, with many fearing EastEnders would not survive their departures.
 However, the popularity of their daughter, Sharon, helped keep the show popular and herald in a new era of the show when her involvement in a love-triangle with the Mitchell brothers became must-see TV between 1992 and 1995 - while other characters including the Mitchell family (introduced in 1990) helped keep audiences interested, as did the members of the established families including the Beales and Fowlers.
 As The Guardian media critic mused six years later:

 The return of Sharon in May 2001 became a seminal moment for the show, eclipsed only by the intense media scrutiny surrounding Den's return two years later.
 Den's return provided EastEnders with a ratings boost, attracting a 'whooping' 62% of the television audience.
-Indeed, such was the lure of the Watts, over 17 million people tuned in two years later to see Chrissie finally put an end to Dirty Den's philandering ways.
-The storyline of Den's death and the scheming aftermath of Chrissie dominated the show for 2005, being popular among viewers, and winning best soap storyline and ensured the show won Best Soap at the Inside Soap Awards.
+Indeed, storylines involving the Watts family proved so popular with viewers, that over 17 million people tuned in on 18 February 2005 to see Chrissie kill Dirty Den in revenge for his latest round of adultery and other schemes.
+The storyline of Den's death and the scheming aftermath which led to the arrest of Chrissie dominated the show for 2005, being popular among viewers, and winning best soap storyline and ensured the show won Best Soap at the Inside Soap Awards.

 However, the Watts family have also received criticism from the press and viewers.
 In particular, although Den's return was meant to crystallise the return of the Watts family, many felt his re-introduction affected credibility (even though the scene had been set at the time of Den's 1989 exit for a possible return in the future), with Diederick Santer, executive producer of EastEnders after the Watts family gradually departed, saying that it "damaged the show".
 Grantham's off-screen antics also affected the soap's profile, with tabloids like The Daily Mirror predicting the end of the show and blaming Den's return for its demise.
 Many in the media were also critical of Mal Young, who was a strong supporter of the Watts family, arguing his overly-melodramatic and popularising tastes alienated viewers and especially the media.
 The sensationalist relationship between Sharon and Dennis was seen to epitomise the tone of the show at the time.